erikw/homebrew-tap/README.md

 $ brew bump-formular-pr xdg-urlview ...
 ```

-To build a new [bottle](https://docs.brew.sh/Bottles)
+To build a new [bottle](https://docs.brew.sh/Bottles):

-1. create a PR in the GitHub repo
+1. Create a PR in the GitHub repo
-1. wait for the PR checks to become green
+1. Wait for the PR checks to become green
-1. apply the label `pr-pull`.
+1. Apply the label `pr-pull`.
 This will trigger the second flow from .github/workflows/publish.yml will run and create the bottle.